TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 Use this space to recognize anyone that you feel has had an impact on the project.
 Be sure to recognize the work of previous teams if you referenced it for style or content.

+- Mr. Ben Putnam
+- Mr. Daniel Rushing

-The organization and format of this README is inspired by a previous [Lochinvar Fan Controller team](https://github.com/TnTech-ECE/F24_Team7_Lochinvar-Fan-Controller).
+- The organization and format of this README is inspired by a previous [Lochinvar Fan Controller team](https://github.com/TnTech-ECE/F24_Team7_Lochinvar-Fan-Controller).

 ## Repo Organization